Tools for Waterfall Methodology

 Waterfall tools are unlike project management applications for Agile methodologies.
 Their main feature is the ability to create charts.
 That is because of the fact that Waterfall is a sequential methodology.
 Waterfall charts are aimed at depicting the effectiveness of new software.
 They help the team of developers understand if something goes wrong in their project.
 This is very important for all Waterfall projects because of the inability to return to their previous stages while performing them.

 Waterfall project management tools are subdivided into commercial and free applications.
 Commercial tools usually have better functionality and simpler interface.
-However, there are lots of high quality free Waterfall tools in modern software market, so certain developers think that there is no need to pay more for similar functions.
+However, there are lots of high quality free Waterfall tools in the modern software market, so certain developers think that there is no need to pay more for similar functions.